Skip to content

 3. Pathos in Social Media Content

 Pathos is the element that stands for emotional appeal.
-Many underestimate its significance, but with pathos alone, the author may engage many users.
+Many underestimate its significance, but with pathos alone, the author may engage a broad audience.
 Pathos is a useful tool to include on Facebook, Instagram, and Twitter posts.
 From heart-tugging quotes to infuriating images, you can use multiple ways to earn the sympathy of the target audience.

-It is also useful to use figurative language.
-Those are various literary tools such as jokes, metaphors, similes, etc. The excellent example of the post with the stress on pathos could be: “Immigrants from Mexico are stuck on the board having no shelter and almost no food under the heating sun.”
+It is also helpful to use figurative language.
+These are various literary devices, such as jokes, metaphors, and similes.
+The excellent example of the post with the stress on pathos could be: “Immigrants from Mexico are stuck on the board having no shelter and almost no food under the heating sun.”

-After that, one can add how the readers may help.
+Subsequently, one can discuss how readers may help.
 The reasons were already listed, so there is no need to repeat them.

 4. Practice Writing a Rhetorical Analysis to Succeed with SMM